ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Ideas-Isolating DAO Factors.md

-how - Completely transparent financial movement
+- Completely transparent financial movement
 	- One funds are moved away from treasury into subcommittees, actions are often unmonitored, unless you also create an environment where subcommittees are also monitored.
 Sub Daos
 	- Cost of monitoring is costly - [[Notes-Repeated Principal-Agent Games with Discounting]]
 	- Decentralized decision making-funds are often distributed after varied action, cost is efficiency.
 Agent also bears cost of fulfillment - [[Notes-Repeated Principal-Agent Games with Discounting]]